johannesjh/req2flatpak/README.rst

 this separate project.

 Comparison between ``flatpak-pip-generator`` and ``req2flatpak.py``:
-Each of the two project likely has its own benefits and a comparison between the two will likely change over time.
-As in Oct, 2022, in my personal opinion (johannesjh), I see the following similarities and
+Each of the two projects has its own benefits.
+A comparison will likely change over time.
+As in Oct, 2022, in my personal opinion (johannesjh), I see the following similarities and differences:
-differences:

 -  Both projects generate build modules for flatpak-builder.
 -  Both projects consist of a single script file with minimal